rdio/jsapi-examples/mobile-queue/README.md

 * If updates are coming in from elsewhere, hold off on determining drag indices
 * Item is jittery when scrolling during drag
 * Variable scroll speed depending on where you are
+* Do all animations with transform instead of top?

 # Features